A1C vs Fasting Blood Sugar

 References

-- American Diabetes Association - Diagnosis of Diabetes
+- American Diabetes Association - Diagnosis and Classification of Diabetes Mellitus

-- The Lancet - Comparison of A1C and Fasting Glucose for Diabetes Risk
+- The Lancet - Fasting Glucose vs. A1C in Cardiovascular Risk Assessment

 Medical Quality Assurance